 8 x 57 IS 7.92 × 57 mm 750–900 m/s 3600–4100 J Universal

-The most common shot calibers in Germany are 12, 16 and 20, with the largest barrel diameter having the lowest number.
+The most commonly used shotgun calibers in Germany are 12, 16, and 20, with the largest bore diameter assigned the lowest number.

 The reason for this is that the conversion follows a rather peculiar calculation:

-To determine the shot caliber 12, 12 identical sized balls were formed from one English pound of lead.
-The diameter of one of these identical balls is the diameter of the caliber 12.
-Correspondingly, if 16 identical balls are formed from one English pound of lead, the caliber 16 is obtained.
-The diameter of one of 16 balls is lower than one of 12 balls, therefore the barrel diameter is also lower.
+For the designation of shotgun caliber 12, 12 equally sized balls were formed from one English pound of lead.
+The diameter of one of these identical balls is the diameter of caliber 12.
+Accordingly, caliber 16 is derived when 16 equal balls are formed from one English pound of lead.
+The diameter of one of 16 balls is lower than that of one of 12 balls, hence the bore diameter is also lower.

-Shot caliber 20 was determined according to this calculation.
+The shotgun caliber 20 was established according to this calculation.

-In the case of cartridges, in addition to the caliber and length of a fired cartridge, the diameter of the individual shot grains is also specified, whereby shot of different strengths can be fired from the same shotgun.
+In addition to the caliber and length of a fired cartridge, the diameter of the individual shot pellets is also specified, with different strengths of shot being able to be fired from the same shotgun.

-More exciting reports on the subject of caliber
+More exciting reports on the topic of caliber

-You can also find exciting, interesting and informative reports on the subject at our premium partner, the hunting magazine hunting time. for example in the overview of all articles on the subject of caliber.
+Exciting, interesting, and informative reports on the topic can also be found with our premium partner, the hunting magazine Jagdzeit., for example, in the overview of all articles on the topic of caliber.

 Cartridges of so-called large caliber are used in big game hunting....